10 of the Best Rebadged Cars Ever Produced

-6.2L LS3 V8 under its hood allows Chevy SS to generate up to 415 horsepower and corresponding amount of torque, and accelerate from 0 to 60 in 4.7 seconds thanks to the optional 6-speed manual trans.
+6.2L LS3 V8 under its hood allows the Chevrolet SS to generate up to 415 horsepower and corresponding amount of torque, and accelerate from 0 to 60 in 4.7 seconds thanks to the optional 6-speed manual trans.
 For north of $45,000 you can basically get yourself a 4-door Camaro since SS certainly delivers in terms of performance.
-However, Chevy SS is not bound for this world for long.
-VF Commodore is nearing its end, and so does the SS.
-Will it remain one of GM’s rebadged cars in the future – remains to be seen.
+However, the Chevy SS is not bound for this world for long.
+The VF Commodore is nearing its end, and so does the SS.
+Will it remain one of GM’s rebadged cars in the future?
+That remains to be seen.

 Toyota 86/Subaru BRZ

-Toyota 86, GT86 or FT86, Subaru BRZ or (now late) Scion FR-S – it’s basically the same car.
-86 or BRZ if you will, was jointly developed by Toyota and Subaru, and while Subaru markets the sports car globally, Toyota’s iteration is only available in Asia, Australia, South America and South Africa.
+The Toyota 86, GT86 or FT86, Subaru BRZ or (now late) Scion FR-S – it’s basically the same car.
+The 86, or BRZ if you will, was jointly developed by Toyota and Subaru, and while Subaru markets the sports car globally, Toyota’s iteration is only available in Asia, Australia, South America and South Africa.
 US and Canada initially had it with Scion badging, but Toyota has taken over for 2017 model year.
-Sports car for the masses (as most Japanese cars are) is motivated by Toyota or Subaru 2.0L 4-cylinder engines combining Subaru’s horizontally opposed boxer design and Toyota’s D-4S injection system.
+This sports car for the masses (as most Japanese cars are) is powered by Toyota or Subaru 2.0L 4-cylinder engines, combining Subaru’s horizontally opposed boxer design and Toyota’s D-4S injection system.
 Rear-wheel drive fun 2-door coupe keeps the torch of its Japanese affordable performance predecessors alive and well in this day and age when there’s fewer and fewer of such cars available.

-Better known as Shelby Cobra under which name it was offered in the US, AC Cobra remains one of the best known and most successfully rebadged cars in automotive history.
+Better known as the Shelby Cobra under which name it was offered in the US, the AC Cobra remains one of the best known and most successful results of badge engineering in automotive history.
 British built it as AC Ace with a host of engines during the fifties, including the BMW-derived Bristol straight-six and 2.6L Ford Zephyr in-line six.
 Then Carroll Shelby figured out it would easily be able to accommodate a V8 with slight alterations.
 AC agreed to this proposal and the rest is, as they say, history.

 Around 10,000 total were sold during couple of years, with only 1,800 or so being 2006 models.
 Furthermore, only around 20% of those 1,800 (around 350 units) were the Aero trim cars fitted with 2.0L turbo four making 227 hp.
 Rest of them were the Linear trim models with naturally aspirated 2.5L four pushing 165 hp.
 Around 40% of 2005 models were offered with Aero trim and turbo engine.
 You might want to pay attention to the 2006 Saab 9-2X Aero as a future collectible, though.

 Chrysler has always been known as one reckless and strange customer when it came to its own divisions.
 So much in fact that it marketed the Conquest under Chrysler, Plymouth and Dodge badges.
-Conquest, of course, was originally a Mitsubishi Starion.
-Offered in narrowbody style between ’83 and ’86, and both narrow and widebody between ’86 and ’89, Conquest was motivated by either 2.0L in-line four or 2.6L in-line four respectively.
-Conquest had everything an eighties car needed to have, and that’s what’s made it so great.
-Sharp angles, flared fenders, pop-up headlights and turbo badges.
+The Conquest, of course, was originally a Mitsubishi Starion.
+Offered in a narrowbody style between ’83 and ’86, and both narrow and widebody between ’86 and ’89, the Conquest was motivated by either 2.0L in-line four or 2.6L in-line four respectively.
+The Conquest had everything an eighties car needed to have, and that’s what’s made it so great: sharp angles, flared fenders, pop-up headlights and turbo badges.
 Everything was there.
 A feat most modern cars are lacking.